2.7.3 Compliance

-A worker’s entitlement to compensation may be suspended if he or she unreasonably refuses to attend or unreasonably obstructs an independent medical examination.
+A worker’s entitlement to compensation (not just weekly payments) may be suspended if they unreasonably refuse to attend or unreasonably obstructs an independent medical examination.

-The Agent must obtain the worker’s explanation for not attend the independent medical examination before deciding whether the worker has unreasonably refused to attend.
+The Agent or self-insurer must obtain the worker’s explanation for not attending the independent medical examination before suspending compensation.

-Where all attempts to ensure a worker’s attendance at an independent medical examination have been made (and documented) and a worker unreasonably refuses to have or unreasonably obstructs an independent medical examination, the Agent can suspend:
+Where all attempts to ensure a worker’s attendance at an independent medical examination have been made (and documented), and a worker unreasonably refuses to have or unreasonably obstructs an independent medical examination, the Agent or self-insurer can suspend:

 • any claim or proceedings by or on behalf of the worker